rishav21556/MetroSense/README.md

 ## Overview

-MetroSense is a web-based personal travel assistant designed to enhance the commute experience for visually impaired persons (VIPs) within the Delhi Metro. [cite: 3, 4] The application integrates voice-enabled queries and real-time image capture from a smartphone to provide users with contextual guidance. [cite: 4, 5] It uses a fine-tuned YOLOv1l model for object detection and the LLAMA Vision 3.2 model for Visual Question Answering (VQA).
+MetroSense is a web-based personal travel assistant designed to enhance the commute experience for visually impaired persons (VIPs) within the Delhi Metro.
+The application integrates voice-enabled queries and real-time image capture from a smartphone to provide users with contextual guidance.
+It uses a fine-tuned YOLOv1l model for object detection and the LLAMA Vision 3.2 model for Visual Question Answering (VQA).

 ## Features